 The Gallery: “Anything Goes”.
 Get your £15 tickets at the bar (but they’re selling out fast apparently).
 Fancy dress preferred but not mandatory.
 DJ until late.

 The Alice House: “Madhatter’s Tea Party” [see what they’ve done there?
 No, not the typo].
-Tickets also £15 (or £25!! on the night).
+Tickets also £15 (or £25!! on the link for you night).
 DJ, special cocktails “and more”.
 I don’t know what that implies either but for £25 I’d want quite a lot more.

 La Brocca: Open until 2am.
 Party in bar, restaurant also open.
 Normal menu + some “delicious New Year specials”.
 Normal price – no cover charge

 The Black Lion (West End Lane): ‘Glasses or Moustaches’.
-Tickets are £10 in advance or £15 on the door, which includes a glass of Black Lion punch.
+Tickets are £10 in advance or £15 on the door, which includes a glass of cialis vs viagra Black Lion punch.
 Soul & funk music from 10pm.
 You can hire their booths as well.

 North London Tavern: Two options here – one with a four course dinner and the one without.
 Both end up in an 80s party.
 Dinner will cost you £40 (here’s the menu), while entry to the bar is just £5 after 10pm when the DJ starts.
 Open ’til 2am.

 The Good Ship: “Something Serious NYE Extravaganza”.
 “Party into the small hours recapturing the wonderful summer when everyone came together before waking up with a hangover in 2013 and realising that we’re all absolutely done for.”
 Nice.
 That’s the sort of pessimism that made this country great.
-Something Serious apparently play indie, pop, rock n roll with a dash of electro as the sprinkles on top.
+Something Serious apparently play indie, pop, rock n roll with a dash of electro as the visit our site sprinkles on top.
 They “guarantee to make you dance until your feet smoke.”
-If that’s not worth the link for you £10 ticket price alone then I don’t know what is.
+If that’s not worth the £10 ticket price alone then I don’t know what is.

 Still waiting to hear back from: The Railway, The Alliance, Kilburn’s Black Lion, and the Lower Ground Bar.
 Will add those as I get them so keep checking back.